GlitchWitch/upnp-daf-dos-poc/README.md

 Step 5.
 Visit Settings->Bluetooth & devices->Devices or `Computer\HKEY_LOCAL_MACHINE\SYSTEM\ControlSet001\Services\DeviceAssociationService\State\Store` and note the newly created devices.

 ![Screenshot of windows after successful exploitation](poc.png)

+## Exploit Prevention

+To protect your device from this attack you can disable "Set up network connected devices automatically" via the Advanced Sharing Settings in the Network and Sharing Center.